We’re looking for someone to take our communications to the next level.

 How We Work

-At ECC we aim to be a brilliant place to work.
+At Every Casualty Counts we aim to be a brilliant place to work.
 Even before the covid pandemic, we were a ‘remote-first’ organisation – collaborating online and using the tools we need to produce brilliant work.
 This means that you will be home-based.

 This role is advertised for between 3 and 5 days.
-We encourage a work-life fit for everyone who works at ECC and are really open to arrangements which work for your life and our team.
+We encourage a work-life fit for everyone who works at Every Casualty Counts and are really open to arrangements which work for your life and our team.